|Collaborative Advocacy™ Associates

 experience in Connecticut and New York.

-of parent advisory committees; chair of Committees on Special
+parent advisory committees; chair of Committees on Special Education;

-coordination councils; clinical coordinator of an alternative high school.
+councils; clinical coordinator of an alternative high school.
+She has also

-She has also trained school personnel on a statewide level to identify
+trained school personnel on a statewide level to identify and service

-and service children’s unique academic and emotional needs.
-As a
+children’s unique academic and emotional needs.
+As a special

-special education advocate, she has completed numerous special
+education advocate, she has completed numerous special education

-education and advocacy training programs, including the State of
+and advocacy training programs, including the State of Connecticut’s

-SPED*NET, the Special Education Network of Wilton, Ltd,. a non-profit
+the Special Education Network of Wilton, Ltd,. a non-profit corporation

 specifically, to educate the public about special needs, special education